ApexCalvin/BlueJ.NaiveTicket/README.md

 * Create another ticket machine for tickets of a different price.
 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?
+	// No, retains previous balance when showing the ticket

 ### Exercise 2.6
 * Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.
+// public class Student {}
+// public class LabClass {}

 ### Exercise 2.7
 Does it matter whether we write<br>